-Source: ONS Households by combined Economic Activity Status Table A1 LA (2023)
+Source: ONS Households by combined Economic Activity Status Table A1 LA

 - Haringey has diverse household composition.
 31% of households are one person households.
-35% are single family households (of which 1/3rd are Cohabiting couple families), and 15% are Lone parent households. - 57% of households are working households (2023), a significant increase from 49% 10 years ago, but a decrease from 61% from 2 years ago. - 35% of households in Haringey are purpose-built Flats or tenements.
-26% are Terraced houses, and 23% are part of a converted or shared house (Census 2021)
+35% are single family households (of which 1/3rd are Cohabiting couple families), and 15% are Lone parent households.

+- 61% of households are working households, a significant increase from 49% 10 years ago.

+- 35% of households in

+Haringey are purpose-built

+Flats or tenements.
+26% are

+Terraced houses, and 23%

+are part of a converted or

+shared house (Census 2021)